bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 ## Data

-The reads and reference genome are in a zipped folder here: `~/cmdb-quantbio/assignments/lab/genome_assembly/extra_data/asm.tar.gz`.
+The reads and reference genome are in a zipped folder here: `~/cmdb-quantbio/assignments/lab/genome_assembly/extra_data/asm.tgz`.
 Copy this file to the `week1-homework` directory you made for this assignment.

-After copying the zipped folder, you'll need to extract it with `tar -zxvf <filename.tar.gz>`.
+After copying the zipped folder, you'll need to extract it with `tar -zxvf <filename.tgz>`.
 You should get 7 files:
 1. dna-decode.py
 2. frag180.1.fq
 3. frag180.2.fq